MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.1/azureps-in-docker.md

 The latest container image contains the latest version of PowerShell and the latest Azure PowerShell modules supported with the Az PowerShell module.

-You can find a complete list of Azure PowerShell Docker images on our [Docker image][az image] page.
+You can find a complete list of Azure PowerShell Docker images on our [Docker image][az-image] page.

 ## Using Azure PowerShell in a container